How to Install WordPress on Windows with XAMPP

 Now, we need to create a database into which WordPress stores all its data, and a separate MySQL user for WordPress.
 WordPress will use our newly created user to talk to MySQL and store information in it.

 First, we’ll create the database with the following command:

 Next, we’ll create an user account for WordPress to connect to the MySQL database.
 Here, we’ve used an username

 wordpress and password of

 wordpressdatabasepassword.
 This password shouldn’t be the same as the root password.

 Finally, we need to give this user to operate on the

-Now that our database setup is complete, we can install WordPress within XAMPP.
+Now that our database setup is complete, type

 Head over to the WordPress download page and download the ZIP file.